coolboy19521/SATrabzon/README.md

 To extract data from the pdf conflate-py is used.

-Note: There is a burried feature of the app, which enables having more or less than 4 options for a question.
+Note: There is a buried feature of the app, which enables having more or less than 4 options for a question.
 I added it for modularity, but I don't find it practical to have in the interface.
 LOL.